-- Preview Email Newsletter

 CHAMPAIGN, Ill. -Citizens and writers remain hopeful in the face of environmental harms in " Reading Better States: Utopian Method and Environmental Harm in the Global South," the new book by University of Illinois Urbana-Champaign English professor Rebecca Oh.

-Oh said she was interested in more PR
+Oh said she was interested in how people and writers in the Global South see the more PR

 Brown University Researchers Launch AI Legislation Tracking and Analysis Portal (10)